tinliman/tinliman/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Car Insurance Claims Prediction project!
+- 🔭 I’m currently working on Machine Learning Car Insurance Claims Prediction project!
 -  All my projects are availabe on [Jovian Profile](https://jovian.com/tinliman21)
 - 🌱 I’m currently learning everything about Data Science and Machine Learning!
 - 📫 How to reach me: [contact email](tinliman21@gmail.com)